 In an annual tradition at SF Classical Voice, we once again asked you, the readers, to sound off about this past season’s best performers and performances.
 As always, the Audience Choice Awards were completely reader-driven — you nominated the finalists, and you voted for the winners.
 This year’s response in the San Francisco Bay Area was very heartening.
 With thousands of votes submitted, you proved there is an engaged and passionate audience that is just as interested in smaller groups and emerging talent as in big stars.

 Plenty of categories came down to just a few votes, and the winners and nominees definitely reflect the diversity of programming and voices that the Bay Area has always sustained.
-We hope that the results of this year’s poll encourages even more risk-taking in upcoming seasons, as the Bay Area continues to show why a vibrant arts scene is indispensable to a great community.
+We hope that the results of this year’s poll encourage even more risk-taking in upcoming seasons, as the Bay Area continues to show why a vibrant arts scene is indispensable to a great community.

 Best Opera Singer: Nina Stemme